Bookmie-Devs/CssSystemBackend/README.md

 ### **Exam Allocation and Management**

 This section allows the admin to manage and allocate exam locations to students.
 The process includes assigning specific locations (exam halls, rooms, etc.) and setting exam times for each student.
+The system allows you to assign a range of numbers to a specific exam room which is then filtered and displayed to the user for his specific room and location on google maps.

 - **Exam Location Assignment**: Admin assigns a specific location to each student (e.g., Room 101, Building A).
 - **Exam Time**: The admin can set specific exam start and end times for each student.